 Professor Porter has a B.A. in Sociology with a Criminal Justice emphasis and a minor in English from the University of Northern Colorado; a M. A. in Sociology from New Mexico State University; and a Ph.D. in Criminal Justice from the University of Nebraska at Omaha.
 Dr. Porter teaches a variety of courses in both the undergraduate and the graduate program.
 Some of the courses are cross-listed with Women and Gender Studies.
 Dr. Porter is one of the faculty sponsors of the Criminal Justice Student Association.
-Her research interests concern interpersonal violence among college students and internationally as well as violence concerning Deaf and hard of hearing students.
-Dr. Porter is the Undergraduate Coordinator and the Field Experience Coordinator.
+Her research interests include interpersonal violence and intimate partner violence.
+Dr. Porter is the Undergraduate Program Director.

 Interests: Kayaking in the Genesee River and Erie Canal and attending Shakespeare in the Park and foreign films.

 Associate Professor - Rochester Institute of Technology - 2004-present

 - Minority Groups in the Criminal Justice System

 McQuiller Williams, L., Porter, J., & Smith, T. (2015).
 Understanding date rape attitudes and behaviors: Exploring the influence of race, gender and prior sexual victimization.
 Victims and Offenders.

 McQuiller Williams, L. & Porter, J. (2015).
 The relationship between childmaltreatment and partner violence victimization and perpetration among college students: A focus on auditory status and gender.
 Journal of Interpersonal Violence, 30, 2304-2325.